gsmann997/Max3010Sensor/index.md

 The next step I took was looking up code online to get an idea of the type of code I need to write for my sensor.
 However, not being familiar with this type of task made the whole process slower and time consuming.
 So after I wrote my code, I tested it and unfortunatly It was not working.
-Then I tried to change approach, therefor I read the arduino libraries to get an idea of what I need but It has not been helpful.
+Then I tried to change approach, therefore I read the arduino libraries to get an idea of what I need but it has not been helpful.
 In class I consulted the teacher and he advised me to take a smaller step and try to turn on the read LED on the sensor and look up all the register on the [datasheet](https://cdn.sparkfun.com/assets/learn_tutorials/5/7/7/MAX30105_3.pdf) of the sensor.
 Moreover, I wrote some testing code but the reading on the screen was 0 and was not changing which meant It was not working.
 After, I asked the teacher what I could do to fix the problem.